LLC Names: Everything You Need to Know

 Most states have an online searchable database with business names, so you should be able to quickly find out if there is already a similar name out there.
 Do a name search for all the names you have chosen as possibilities.

-Additionally, do a quick patent search with the USPTO to see if there is a product with the same name as your business.
+Additionally, do a quick patent search with the United States Patent and Trademark Office (USPTO) to see if there is a product with the same name as your business.
 This can also help you narrow down your list of names because you can eliminate any ineligible names immediately.

 LCC Names: Make it Domain Ready